andremann/SKG-IF/docs/source/persons.rst

 Persons
 ############

-The **Person** entity is to represent as an individual who is involved in the creation, publication, and dissemination of academic research.
+The :ref:`Person <Person>` entity represents an individual who is involved in the creation, publication, and dissemination of :ref:`Research product <Research products>`.
-A **Person** can be an author, a reviewer, an editor, a publisher, a researcher, or any other stakeholder in the scholarly communication process.
+A :ref:`Person <Person>` can be an author, a reviewer, an editor, a publisher, a researcher, or any other stakeholder involved in the scholarly communication process.

 Properties
 ===========
+This section describes the metadata fields for the :ref:`Person <Person>`.

 Local identifier
 ----
-:Description: Unique code identifiying the **Person** in the SKG (if any, otherwise "stateless identifier").
+:Description: Unique code identifiying the :ref:`Person <Person>` in the SKG (if any, otherwise "stateless identifier").
 :Type: String
 :Use: Mandatory (1)